filecoin-project/devgrants/open-grant-proposals/autonomous-interdependent-repositories.md

 schemas used by that repository must be installed in AIRport databases on those devices.

 What AIRport needs is a means of sharing data and blockchains fit that role well.
-Especially if they support Directed Asyclical Graphs because each commit into a Repository transaction log is a block on a chain, with different sub-chains being resolved in AIRport software to build a complete picture of people modifying Repository data at different times and locations, potentially without online connectivity.
+Especially if they support Directed Asyclical Graphs because each commit into a Repository transaction log is a block on a chain, with different sub-chains being resolved as "the longest chain" to build a complete picture of people modifying Repository data at different times and locations, potentially without online connectivity.

 ## Value